mchamoudadev/react-with-php/README.md

       $_POST = json_decode(file_get_contents("php://input"), true);

    ```
-   To use this project you need to php server i'm using xampp which gives me mysql out of the box , when you have php and mysql the create new
+   To use this project you need to have a php server , i'm using xampp which gives me mysql out of the box , when you have php and mysql the create new
-   database and call you favorite name and the create a table with flour feilds id as an autoincrement, title , description and timestamp.
+   database and call you favorite name and then create a table with four feilds *****id as an autoincrement, title , description and timestamp.*****

    _**happy coding**_🔥.